Chapter 1. Managing Storage with Docker-formatted Containers

 1.2.1.
 LVM thin pool in the volume group containing the root volume

-By default, docker-storage-setup looks for free space in the root volume group and creates an LVM thin pool.
+By default, container-storage-setup looks for free space in the root volume group and creates an LVM thin pool.
 Hence you can leave free space during system installation in the root volume group and starting docker will automatically set up a thin pool and use it.

 1.2.2.
 LVM thin pool in a user specified volume group

-docker-storage-setup can be configured to use a specific volume group for creating a thin pool.
+container-storage-setup can be configured to use a specific volume group for creating a thin pool.

 # echo VG=docker-vg >> /etc/sysconfig/docker-storage-setup # systemctl start docker